Tips for RMV Success

 Name Change

-• If the name on your current credentials is different than on your birth certificate or other lawful presence document, you must have documentation to prove your name change.
+• If the name on your current credentials is different than on your birth certificate or other lawful presence document and you are applying for a REAL ID, you must have documentation to prove your name change.
 This is most commonly a marriage certificate or court document from a city or town (not a religious document).

 Social Security